 Fun fact!
-We know moving to America from the UK can feel overwhelming, so we thought we would lighten the mood: 33% of pet owners have a photo of their animal displayed in their home.
+We know moving from the UK to the USA can feel overwhelming, so we thought we would lighten the mood: 33% of pet owners have a photo of their animal displayed in their homes.
 Maybe something worth popping in the suitcase?

-Perhaps one of the hardest things about relocating to America will be waving goodbye to our trusted NHS.
+Perhaps one of the hardest things about moving from the UK to the USA will be waving goodbye to our trusted NHS.
 Instead, unless you are lucky enough that your employer is covering the costs, you will need to organise private health insurance otherwise you run the risk of being confronted with quite staggering bills.

-Without a local bank account, you will lose a small fortune in currency exchange.
+Without a local bank account, you will lose a small fortune in currency exchange when paying with your British bank in America.
 The American banking scene can be overwhelming, so start by exploring some of the following options:

-It is safe to say that moving to America from the UK is more than a hop and a skip away.
-Therefore, along with understanding the ins and outs of the moving process, it is also important to paint a picture of what life in the melting pot looks like.
+It’s safe to say that moving from the UK to the USA is more than a hop and a skip to success.
+Therefore, along with understanding the ins and outs of the moving process, it’s also important to paint a picture of what life in the melting pot looks like.
 Luckily, as always, Sirelo’s got you covered 😎.

-We promise we will stop banging on about money soon, but before we let you off the hook, it is important to understand how much things cost upon moving to America.
-That is why we have put together the following table, comparing common cost of living metrics between the UK and the US.
+It is important to understand how much things cost upon moving from the UK to the USA.
+That is why we have put together the following table, comparing the common cost of living metrics between the UK and the US.